Top 80 Frontend Interview Questions and Answers

 }

-It is created inside an expression or some other construct.
-It is generally used when there is a need for a conditional declaration of a function.
+It is created within an expression or another construct.
+It is typically used when a conditional declaration of a function is required.

-A cookie is a little piece of data sent by a website and kept on the user's computer by the web browser that was used to access the page.
+A cookie is a small piece of data sent by a website and stored on the user's computer by the web browser used to access the page.

 Cookies are used to remember information for later use and to keep track of a website's browsing activities.